Amazing Grace

 Jesus is not just a figure from history or a set of rules to follow; He is a living person who offers hope, love, and a new beginning.

-Many of us spend our lives searching for peace, belonging, or purpose.
+Many of us spend our lives searching for love, peace, belonging, or purpose.
 We try to find it in relationships, success, money, or achievements, but the emptiness never fully goes away.
 Jesus is the one who fills that emptiness.
 He is God’s Son, sent to show us His love in the most personal way possible.

 Through Jesus: